-By Anne Trolard, Public Health Data and Training Center Manager, Institute for Public Health
+Written by Anne Trolard, manager for the Public Health Data and Training Center at the Institute for Public Health

-An article in my inbox on precision medicine caught my eye recently, reminding me I had been wanting to learn more about this buzz-word in healthcare.
+An article in my inbox on precision medicine caught my eye recently, reminding me I had wanted to learn more about this buzz-word in healthcare.

 The article, in WUSTL’s The Source, describes precision medicine (PM) as the next frontier in healthcare, and features the precision research of a number of Washington University physician-scientists.
 When I finished I had a good grasp on it, but also had some new questions: how did we get to this new paradigm in healthcare?
 And will the massive resources needed for PM also end up shifting the conversation about health?